Krvsn/Forensic-CTF/writeup/Solution.md

 - We get a file named secret which is an image.
 - Ok we got a message here “Hey did you listen to that??”.
 - Use ExifTool to display the meta data.
-- We have a decoded text in the user comments.
+- We have an encoded text in the user comments.

 ## Now lets decode the text which seems to be base64 encoded.